 Frequently Asked Questions

-The deadline to renew without additional late fees is Sunday, Dec.
-31, 2023.
+The deadline to renew without additional late fees is midnight on Tuesday, Dec.
+31, 2024.

 All nurses are required by provincial legislation to register with CNO and renew their registration annually.
 Paying your registration fees with CNO renews your ability to practice nursing in Ontario.